automl/SMAC3/docs/2_package_overview.rst

 ================

 SMAC supports you in determining well-performing hyperparameter configurations for your algorithms.
-By being a robust and flexible framework for :term:`Bayesian Optimization<BO>`, SMAC can improve performance within few function evaluations.
+By being a robust and flexible framework for :term:`Bayesian Optimization<BO>`, SMAC can improve performance within a few function evaluations.
 It offers several entry points and pre-sets for typical use cases, such as optimizing hyperparameters, solving low dimensional continuous (artificial) global optimization problems and configuring algorithms to perform well across multiple problem :term:`instances<Instances>`.